joelnet/articles/articles/2018-11-06---functional-javascript---functors-monads-and-promises/2018-11-06---functional-javascript---functors-monads-and-promises.md

 # Summary

-- A `Functor` is something that is `Mappable` or something that can be mapped between Categories.
+- A `Functor` is something that is `Mappable` or something that can be mapped between objects in a Category.
 - A `Monad` is similar to a `Functor`, but is `Flat Mappable` between Categories.
 - `flatMap` is similar to `map`, but yields control of the wrapping of the return type to the mapping function.
 - A Promise breaks the `Functor` and `Monad` laws, but still has a lot of similarities.
 Same same but different.